viswar4/edureka-capstone-project-1/README.md

 Deploy using ansible to a kubernetes cluster and monitor all components using Prometheus/Grafana.

 Tools Used:
-Git, Jenkins, Sonarqube, Docker, Ansible, Kubernetes, Prometheus/Grafana
+Git, Maven,Jenkins, Sonarqube, Docker, Ansible, Kubernetes, Prometheus/Grafana